darraghoriordan/eslint-plugin-nestjs-typed/README.md

 If you use enums you should set the correct properties in the ApiProperty decorator.
 Note I don't actually check the types on the property, I only check properties where `enum: EnumType` is already set to make sure they are set correctly.

 If you don't use enumName then Open api will create a new enum for each api method.
 This is awful to use in a generated client.

-You don't need to use type any more.
+You don't need to use `type:` any more.
 This used to be necessary in old versions to get enum strings correctly output.

+The enumName should match the enum type you specify.
+It's easier to match them up when working on BE and FE.
+And it reduces chance for typos resulting in duplicate enums.

-This is perfect
+This is a perfect enum description

 ```ts
 class TestClass {